FREE SHIPPING OVER £130 | EASY RETURNS | SIGN UP FOR NEWSLETTER

 Historical data, from recorded running and walking workouts, plays a role in ensuring the accuracy of your VO2max estimate.
 The more activities you record with your Suunto 9, the more accurate your VO2max estimate becomes.

 There are six fitness levels, from low to high: very poor, poor, fair, good, excellent and superior.
 The value is dependent of your age and gender and the higher value you have, the better your fitness level is.

-Press the middle button to view your estimated fitness age.
+Tap the screen to view your estimated fitness age.
 Fitness age is a metric value that reinterprets your VO2max value in terms of age.
 Regularly engaging in the right types of physical activity will help you boost your VO2max value and reduce your fitness age.